 Warner Bros picked up the feature remake rights to Our Brand Is Crisis back in April 2007, one year after the documentary of the same name bowed.
-WB co-financed this Sandra Bullock vehicle with Participant Media and RatPac-Dune for $28 million.
+The budget for Our Brand Is Crisis was $28 million and WB co-financed this Sandra Bullock vehicle with Participant Media and RatPac-Dune.
 Participant, which is run by Ebay founder Jeff Skoll, formed his production and financing shingle in 2004 to focus on activism and social issues through film.

 WB dated the picture for October 30, as a possible awards contender.
 Our Brand Is Crisis premiered at the Toronto International Film Festival in early September and despite positive notices for Bullock’s performance, it landed mixed reviews and much indifference.
 For a film with limited commercial appeal and a deadly release date dumped on the slow Halloween weekend, Warner Bros gave Our Brand Is Crisis a solid marketing push, with $17.4 million worth of TV spots (data from iSpotTV) and a domestic P&A spend that is at the minimum, the cost of its budget.